 From Aoi Art: The Sayagaki says this is Kunitoshi, so we think it was appraised as Kunitoshi in the past, but NBTHK was appraised it as Kunisue in a few years ago.
 It is Suriage Mumei but the Jigane is definitely Rai peace.
 Hamon is Nioi Deki Gunome-midare with Ko-Choji-Midare.
 Kinsuji worked and there are no flaws.
-Koshirae is wonderful quality and we think all of fittings are made from pure gold (we can not sure the material of Menuki) and arrange with dragon design.
+Koshirae is of wonderful quality and we think all of fittings are made from pure gold (we can not sure the material of Menuki) and arrange with dragon design.
 This must be kept by very high ranking Samurai or Daimyo.
 We strongly recommend this sword for you.

 AOI Art estimation paper

 NBTHK Tokubetsu Hozon Token